 |Sea & Sea Style Fiber Optic Cable Plugged Into a Sea & Sea YS-D1 Strobe||Fiber Optic Cable Connected to an Inon Strobe with Inon Style Threaded Connector|

 When connecting fiber optic cables with Sea & Sea style connectors on both ends, note that the connectors are interchangeable.
 Though one may be 'straight' and the other may be a '90 degree' connector, the cable will connect either way.
 Fiber optic cables for Inon strobes may only be connected one way, regardless of the type of connector on the housing end.

 At first glance, the Inon strobe cable connector appears very similar to the Nauticam DSLR housing fiber optic connector; however they are not the same size.

 Sync cable, sync cord, tomayto, tomahto.
 Electrical sync cables were the original method to connect the camera to the external flash.
 Since the days of one-time-use flash bulbs until the invention of electronic multiple flash units (strobes) and continuing today, electrical sync is the required method for some cameras and some strobe units.

-High-end DSLR cameras from Canon may not have a built-in pop-up flash, thus no way to operate strobes via fiber optic cables (an optical flash trigger may often be used if optical sync is desired).
+High-end DSLR cameras from Canon & Nikon may not have a built-in pop-up flash, thus there's no way to operate strobes via fiber optic cables (an optical flash trigger may often be used if optical sync is desired).

 Electrical sync cable connections must always be kept clean and dry.
 That is the advantage of fiber optic cables; the connectors are wet and water will not harm the fiber cable itself.
 The tiniest bit of water in your electrical connection will cause it to corrode quite quickly.
 Worse yet, it will likely cause intermittend strobe operation.
 Usually the result is that the strobe will refuse to fire reliably, and there is a small chance the strobe will fire without warning.